tambeta/juice/README.md

 ## Scrolling engine

 This project also includes basic final rendering of the game world onto a scrollable pyglet / OpenGL viewport.
-The LPC Tile Atlas is utilized (see LICENSE for details), but as this is missing some graphics (rivers, roads, cities), these features are represented by runtime-generated mock tiles.
-For a demo, simply run `juice.py` without arguments
+The [LPC Tile Atlas](http://lpc.opengameart.org/) is utilized (see LICENSE for details), but as this is missing some graphics (rivers, roads, cities), these features are represented by runtime-generated mock tiles.
+For a demo, simply run `juice.py` without arguments.

 ## Usage